3 mm full wetsuit, watertight seams (GBS) and smooth cuffs.

-The seams of the wetsuit are waterproof due to GBS assembly (Glued and Blind Stitched): the neoprene is glued first of all, then sewn for maximum resistance (the sewing needle does not go completely through the neoprene in order to prevent water infiltration).
+The seams of the wetsuit are waterproof due to GBS assembly (Glued and Blind Stitched): Neoprene is bonded and then stitched to ensure maximum resistance (the needle does not go all the way through the neoprene, preventing leaks).

 One-piece with stretch neoprene side panels (very soft and stretchy neoprene) to adapt to fit different body shapes and suit various physiques.
 The extremities of the legs and arms are also made of stretch neoprene for easier dressing.
 No underarm seams for easier arm movements.

 The wetsuit is equipped with reinforcements on the knees to increase resistance.Prints on the friction zones linked to the buoyancy vest (shoulders and lower back).
 Also provides better body support and prevents the vest from slipping on the slides.

 Even in warm waters, the body ends up cooling down (25 times faster than in the air).
 Use a thin 3 mm wetsuit that will allow you to delay this drop in temperature so that you can enjoy your activity for longer.In addition, use a full wetsuit to fully protect you from UV rays and the underwater environment (coral, etc.).

 This scuba diving suit provides thermal protection that has been tested by the independent INPP institute (Marseille, France) in order to validate its compliance with the current standard (EN 14225-1: 2005).
 This wetsuit is certified for use in waters warmer than 25 °C.